WLLH: Synchronous operation ended

-Ultimately both transmitters operated at 1,000 watts using non-directional antennas on AM 1400.
-However, in 2019 the station lost access to the Lowell transmitter site, which had been considered its primary location.
-With the elimination of the Lowell operation, WLLH continued to broadcast from the formerly secondary site at Lawrence, and changed its Community of license to that city.
+Ultimately both WLLH transmitters operated at 1,000 watts using non-directional antennas on AM 1400.
+However, in 2019, the station lost access to the Lowell transmitter site, which had been considered its primary location.
+With the elimination of the Lowell operation, WLLH continued to broadcast from the formerly secondary site at Lawrence, and changed its community of license to that city.
 Service to Lowell was replaced by FM translator W236CU at 95.1 MHz.